AlecThomson/wsclean/doc/source/local_rms_thresholding.rst

       -auto-threshold 3 -mgain 0.8 -niter 1000000 \
       [...] observation.ms

 The local RMS thresholding is typically to be used together with the ``-auto-threshold`` parameter.
 While it is possible to combine it with a normal ``-threshold`` parameter, which will scale the threshold relatively to the minimum in the RMS map, this is not recommended.
-Local RMS thresholding can also be used together with [automatic masking](Masking) using the ``-auto-mask`` parameter.
+Local RMS thresholding can also be used together with :doc:`automatic masking <masking>` using the ``-auto-mask`` parameter.
 A typical run to do this looks like this:

 .. code-block:: bash